 Many farmers and gardeners employ basalt rock dust fertilizer because it is good for increasing the growth of plants while making it tough for weeds to spread in flowerbeds or other unwanted growing areas.

-We often use Ophitic basalt in the medical industry for orthopedic purposes.
+We often use Ophitic basalt in the medical industry for orthopaedic purposes.